google/yggdrasil-decision-forests/documentation/user_manual.md

 For example, if a TF-DF model is trained with a TF-Hub text embedding module in the pre-processing stage, you have to feed the embeddings to the Yggdrasil C++ API.

+## Registered classes

+Yggdrasil decision forest's source code is divided into *modules*.
+Different modules implement different functions such as learning algorithms, models, support for dataset formats, etc.

+Modules are controlled by a registration mechanism through Bazel dependency
+rules: To enable a module, a dependency to this module should be added to **any** of the `cc_library` or `cc_binary` of the code.
+Note that adding modules also increases the size of the binary.

+For simplicity, CLI tools in `yggdrasil_decision_forests/cli` are compiled with all the available modules.

+When using the C++ API, the dependency to modules should be added manually.
+For example, to support training of `RANDOM_FOREST` models, the binary/library needs to depend on the "yggdrasil_decision_forests/learner/random_forest" rule.

+An error of the type "No class registered with key..." or "Unknown item ... in class pool" indicates that a dependency to a required module is missing.

+Yggdrasil decision forest also defines module groups that contain all the modules of a certain type.
+For example, the rule `yggdrasil_decision_forests/learner:all_learners` injects all the available learning algorithms (including the `:random_forest` one mentioned above).

+Following is the list the available module path and registration keys.

+**Learning algorithms**

+-   learner/cart CART
+-   learner/distributed_gradient_boosted_trees
+    DISTRIBUTED_GRADIENT_BOOSTED_TREES
+-   learner/gradient_boosted_trees GRADIENT_BOOSTED_TREES
+-   learner/random_forest RANDOM_FOREST
+-   learner/hyperparameters_optimizer HYPERPARAMETER_OPTIMIZER

+**Models**

+-   model/gradient_boosted_trees GRADIENT_BOOSTED_TREES
+-   model/random_forest RANDOM_FOREST

+**Inference engines**

+-   serving/decision_forest:register_engines

+**Dataset IO**

+-   dataset:csv_example_reader FORMAT_CSV (reading only)
+-   dataset:csv_example_writer FORMAT_CSV (writing only)
+-   dataset:tf_example_io_tfrecord FORMAT_TFE_TFRECORD
+-   dataset:capacitor_example_reader FORMAT_CAPACITOR
+-   dataset:tf_example_io_recordio FORMAT_TFE_RECORDIO
+-   dataset:tf_example_io_sstable FORMAT_TFE_SSTABLE

+**Distributed computation backends**

+-   utils/distribute/implementations/multi_thread MULTI_THREAD
+-   utils/distribute/implementations/grpc GRPC
+-   tensorflow_decision_forests/tensorflow/distribute:tf_distribution TF_DIST

+**Losses for the gradient boosted trees learner**

+-   learner/gradient_boosted_trees/loss/loss_imp_*

 ## Advanced features